doctorfree/lazyman.dev/_posts/2023-08-23-Supported-Configurations.md

 runs of `lazyman` in the Lazyman Menu System.

-An excellent list of preconfigured Neovim configurations is available at the [Awesome Neovim Repository](https://github.com/rockerBOO/awesome-neovim#preconfigured-configuration).
+An excellent list of preconfigured Neovim configurations is available at the [Awesome Neovim Repository](https://github.com/rockerBOO/awesome-neovim#preconfigured-configuration){:target="_blank"}{:rel="noopener noreferrer"}.
 Many of these can be easily installed and initialized using
 `lazyman -b <branch> -C <url> -N <nvimdir> ...`.

 Feel free to open an issue at